Anku5hk/Programmers_guide_to_Python/book.md

 ## 2. Data Types
 Defines a particular kind/domain of data item, they define the type of data a variable holds.
 They also define the operations allowed on that data type.
 Python doesn't require declaration of data types like in C/C++/Java (as variables are just pointers).
-Any variable can be assigned any data type/object, a string variable can be assigned int or float or any other object it doesn't matter.
+Any variable can be assigned any data type/object, a string variable can be assigned *int* or *float* or any other object it doesn't matter.
 There is no *final* (used for declaring a constant variable) keyword for variables in Python like in Java.
 The constant variables in Python are defined inside another module (we will cover this later), their names should be in capital letters and then later they are imported inside the current module to be used. </br>
 #### Three types of Data Types in programming.
-  1. **Primitive**: Are built-in or predefined data types in a programming language, Eg. int, float, double (n/a in Python), char (n/a in Python), bool etc.
+  1. **Primitive**: Are built-in or predefined data types in a programming language, Eg. *int*, *float*, double (n/a in Python), char (n/a in Python), bool etc.
-  2. **Composite/Derived**: Are data types which are constructed using two/more data types, Eg. Array (list in Python), Record (tuple in Python), Union (dict in Python), Strings (str in Python), Functions, Pointers (n/a in Python), Structures (n/a in Python) etc.
+  2. **Composite/Derived**: Are data types which are constructed using two/more data types, Eg. Array (*list* in Python), Record (*tuple* in Python), Union (*dict* in Python), Strings (*str* in Python), Functions, Pointers (n/a in Python), Structures (n/a in Python) etc.
   3. **Abstract**: They define operations on object using functions but without specifying the exact implementations of those functions (the underlying implementation can differ from languages but the working has to stay same), Eg. Stack, Queue, Map, Tree, Graphs etc.
 #### Mutable and Immutable types inside Python.
-  1. **Immutable**: Values cannot be altered/added/removed once created or are read-only types once created, Eg. int, float, complex, bool, None, str, tuple, frozenset.
+  1. **Immutable**: Values cannot be altered/added/removed once created or are read-only types once created, Eg. *int*, *float*, *complex*, *bool*, *None*, *str*, *tuple*, *frozenset*.
-  2. **Mutable**: Values can be altered/added/removed after creation, Eg. list, dict, set.
+  2. **Mutable**: Values can be altered/added/removed after creation, Eg. *list*, *dict*, *set*.
 ####
 Data types explained below are [int](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#21-three-numeric-types), [float](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#21-three-numeric-types), [complex](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#21-three-numeric-types), [str](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#22-text-type-str), [bool](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#23-boolean-type-bool), [byte](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#24-binary-types-byte) and [User-defined Data Type](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#25-user-defined-data-type).
 For simplicity I've arranged rest of them in [Data Structure's](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-data-structures) section.
 Later we'll take a look at the [None](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#26-none-object) object and some built-in functions.
 ### 2.1 Three Numeric Types